pierre-vigier/Perl6-Math-Matrix/README.md

 Matrices are readonly - operations and functions do create new matrix objects.
 All methods return readonly data or deep clones - also the constructor does a deep clone of provided data.
 In that sense the library is thread safe.

-All computation heavy properties will be calculated lazily and will be cached.
+All computation heavy properties will be calculated lazily and cached.

 [METHODS](#synopsis)
 ====================